major196512/multi-machine-tutorial.pytorch/README.md

 CUDA_VISIBLE_DEVICES='0,1' python -m src.tools.check_dist --num-gpu 2 --num-machine 2 --machine-rank 1 --dist-ip xxx.xxx.xxx.xxx --dist-port xxxxx
 ```

-## Test
+## Tools
-Examples for collective communication functions and data loader in single machine.
+Examples for collective communication functions and training in single machine.
 It also can be executed in multi-machine settings.
 ### Gather
 ```bash